xfateless/FatedGates/README.md

 # Credits

-FatedGates is an extended fork of **KindredPortals**.
+FatedGates is an extended fork of [**KindredPortals**](https://github.com/odjit/KindredPortals).

-Thanks to the original KindredPortals author for the base functionality this mod builds on, and to the V Rising Modding Community for documentation, examples, and tooling around V Rising server modding.
+Thanks to the original KindredPortals author, Odjit, for the base functionality this mod builds on, and to the V Rising Modding Community for documentation, examples, and tooling around V Rising server modding.

 ---